Dynaloo/VzBot_235x235--KLIPPER/Super8Pro_firmware_bin/README.md

-## Pre-compile firmware for the 3 different Super8 versions:
+## Pre-compile firmware for Super8 Pro:

 Instructions:

 1. Check your board to make sure you are flashing the right versions.
-There are 3 versions for now.
     - Super8 standard v1.x (STM32F407 @ 168mhz)
     - Super8 Pro (first edition with STM32H743 chip @ 480mhz)
-    - Super8 Pro (latest edition with STM32H723 chip @ 525mhz)
+##  - Super8 Pro (latest edition with STM32H723 chip @ 525mhz)

 2. Download the according firmware file and rename it to firmware.bin
 3. Plate the firmware.bin file on the Super8 Pro SDCARD